fb pixel

 Can my grants be sent to the University of Winnipeg?

-Yes, everything but the Manitoba Bursary and Grant for Services and Equipment for Students with Permanent Disabilities can be sent to The University of Winnipeg if you owe tuition and fees.
+Yes, grants can be sent to UW to cover your outstanding tuition and fees, except for the Manitoba Bursary and Grant for Services and Equipment for Students with Permanent Disabilities, which will be sent to you directly.